 Makharashvili explained that while the existing law requires a bachelor’s degree in a subject or subject group under the National Curriculum, it does not clearly state that the degree must match the subject to be taught.
 The amendment clarifies and tightens this requirement.

-Under the changes, any person with at least a bachelor’s degree will be able to enter the teacher candidate programme, but those whose qualification does not match the intended subject will need to prove subject competency first.
+Under the changes, any person with at least a bachelor’s degree will be able to enter the teacher candidate program, but those whose qualification does not match the intended subject will need to prove subject competency first.